MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/direct-routing-translate-numbers.md

 ## <a name="example-2-inbound-call-to-a-four-digit-number"></a>Esempio 2: Chiamata in ingresso a un numero a quattro cifre

-Bob chiama Alice usando un numero di quattro cifre.
-Bob compone 0100 per raggiungere Alice.
+Luca chiama Alice usando un numero a quattro cifre.
+Luca chiama 0100 per raggiungere Alice.
 SBC usa 0100 nelle intestazioni RequestURI e To e 4255550100 nell'intestazione From.